Kinetic energy in random recurrent neural networks: Abstract

 \section{Abstract}

-The relationship between unstable fixed points and chaotic dynamics in high-dimensional neural dynamics remains elusive.
-In this work, we investigate the kinetic energy distribution of random recurrent neural networks by combining dynamical mean-field theory with extensive numerical simulations.
-We find that the average kinetic energy shifts continuously from zero to a positive value at a critical value of coupling variance (synaptic gain), with a power-law behavior close to the critical point.
-The steady-state activity distribution is further calculated by the theory and compared with simulations on finite-size systems.
-This study provides a first step toward understanding the landscape of kinetic energy, which may reflect the structure of phase space for the non-equilibrium dynamics.
+High-dimensional chaotic dynamics can emerge in a large random recurrent neural network when the synaptic gain crosses a threshold.
+Recent works showed that the kinetic energy of neural activity links the chaotic dynamics and the supporting unstable fixed points (equilibria) in the phase space.
+Here, we investigate the kinetic-energy-centric properties of random recurrent neural networks by combining dynamical mean-field theory with extensive numerical simulations.
+We find that the average kinetic energy shifts continuously from zero to a positive value at the known critical value of coupling variance (synaptic gain) and exhibits a cubic scaling behavior near the critical point from above.
+This scaling behavior is supported by numerical simulations and provides a quantitative characterization of how fast the dynamics change during the onset of chaos as well as how far the chaotic dynamics are away from the unstable fixed points.
+The steady-state activity distribution is further calculated by the theory and compared with simulations on finite-size systems from the kinetic-energy optimization perspective as well.
+The activity distribution is also analyzed in a geometric angle, revealing that although the original chaotic dynamics and the gradient dynamics of the kinetic energy are arranged in a shell-like structure, they are well separated in the polar direction.
+The trajectory length on the chaotic manifold can be derived from the stationary kinetic energy, and the associated stationary behavior is analyzed as well.